 - Post-purchase: Order tracking, returns management, warranty claims, delivery issue resolution

 The category is broad, which is part of the problem.
 No single platform covers every touchpoint well.
-The best ecommerce CX stacks combine specialized tools for each phase.
+The best ecommerce CX stacks combine dedicated tools for each phase.

 What Is Customer Experience in Ecommerce?

-Customer experience in ecommerce is the sum of every interaction a customer has with an online brand: from discovering a product to receiving it, using it, and potentially returning it.
-Unlike physical retail, where experience is shaped by store design and in-person service, ecommerce CX is shaped by website usability, communication quality, shipping speed, and how problems are handled.
+Customer experience in ecommerce is the sum of every interaction a customer has with an online brand.
+Discovering the product.
+Receiving it.
+Using it.
+Sometimes returning it.
+Physical retail is shaped by store design and in-person service.
+Ecommerce CX is shaped by site usability, communication, shipping speed, and how problems get handled.

 Best Customer Experience Platforms Compared